How to Make an Easy Homemade All-Natural Deodorant | Without Baking Soda

 Additionally, wearing breathable clothing made of natural fibers and staying hydrated can also contribute to reducing body odor.
 Understanding and openly discussing body odor can help normalize this natural occurrence and promote self-confidence and comfort in social situations.

-Not all ingredients are used in my base recipe for homemade all-natural deodorant.
-I encourage you to twist and tweak my basic recipe until you have your own optimized deodorant, here below you see an ingredient list.
+Not all ingredients are used in my basic recipe for homemade all-natural deodorant.
+I encourage you to twist and tweak my recipe until you have your own optimized deodorant, here below you see an ingredient list.
 All these ingredients are a great option to incorporate in your homemade deodorant.

 Coconut Oil